mansziesel/ing2qif/README.rst

 Usage:
 ------
+From windows folder(no python required):
+*Drag .csv file with ING structure on top of .exe.
+This will produce a qif file with the same name as the csv.

+From CMD:

- $ python ing2qif.py statements.csv > statements.qif
+ $ python ing2qif.py statements.csv

 * Note: This was designed around statements from ING in The Netherlands.